 Corporations are moving to ‘sustainable e-Learning development’.
 They are looking for new, more agile ways of creating e-Learning to meet the on-demand requirements from the business side.
-User-generated content is a possible solution.
+User-generated content (I prefer to call that employee generated learning) is a possible solution.
 But how can you ensure that these subject matter experts will create decent content?

 Sustainable e-Learning development